PatrickChow0803/Android_Sprint4Challenge_MyMovies/README.md

 **Please read this entire README to make sure you understand what is expected of you before you begin.**

 This sprint challenge is designed to ensure that you are competent with the concepts taught throughout the Sprint covering Data Persistence.

 In your solution, it is especially important that you follow best practices such as MVC and good, consistent code style.
 You will be scored on these aspects as well as the project MVP (minimum viable product) requirements below.

 Fork this repository and clone your fork to your computer.
 Create your Android Studio project in this cloned fork repository folder, then commit and create a pull request.
 Commit appropriately as you work.
-When finished, push your final project to GitHub and comment on the pull requestto indicate that your project is complete.
+When finished, push your final project to GitHub and comment on the pull requestto indicat e that your project is complete.

 You have *3 hours*, and you should work *independently* — looking things up (search, notes) is all fair game.
 And questions about *process* / *logistics* (i.e. if you have a hard time opening/saving to GitHub) are fair game too.

 Good luck!